eyeyamnewb/first-python-project-MTG-card-scraper/README.md

-author note: planning to add opencv someday to enable live scanner function but i wanna play around with first for something else
+author note: planning to add opencv someday to enable live scanner function or mass scan my friend wishlist as i am go to supplier for ordering single
-             shits look fun AF, not only that kinda planning to add live FXrate for easy conversion to local currency.
+             from sites such as the one im scraping from or cardkingdom  but i wanna play around with first for something else shits look fun AF, not only that kinda planning to add live FXrate for easy conversion to local currency.